-In addition to historical facts, this annual report on Form 20-F contains forward-looking statements within the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+In addition to historical facts, this annual report on Form 20-F contains forward-looking statements within the meaning of Section 27A of the U.S. Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act") and the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 We have based these forward-looking statements on our current expectations and projections about future events.
 These statements include but are not limited to:

-- · statements regarding projections of capital expenditures; - · statements regarding competitive pressures; - · statements regarding expected revenue growth; - statements regarding the expected growth demand for video caching and optimization; - statements regarding trends in mobile networks, including the development of a digital lifestyle, over-the-top applications, the need to manage mobile network traffic and cloud computing, among others; - statements regarding our ability to develop technologies to meet our customer demands and expand our product and service offerings; - · statements regarding the acceptance and growth of our value-added services by our customers; - statements regarding the expected growth in the use of particular broadband applications; - · statements as to our ability to meet anticipated cash needs based on our current business plan; - statements as to the impact of the rate of inflation and the political and security situation on our business; - · statements regarding the price and market liquidity of our ordinary shares; - · statements as to our ability to retain our current suppliers and subcontractors; and - statements regarding our future performance, sales, gross margins, expenses (including stock-based compensation expenses) and cost of revenues.
+- · statements regarding projections of capital expenditures; - statements regarding competitive pressures; - · statements regarding expected revenue growth; - · statements regarding the expected growth demand for video caching and optimization; - statements regarding trends in mobile networks, including the development of a digital lifestyle, over-the-top applications, the need to manage mobile network traffic and cloud computing, among others; - statements regarding our ability to develop technologies to meet our customer demands and expand our product and service offerings; - · statements regarding the acceptance and growth of our value-added services by our customers; - · statements regarding the expected growth in the use of particular broadband applications; - · statements as to our ability to meet anticipated cash needs based on our current business plan; - · statements as to the impact of the rate of inflation and the political and security situation on our business; - · statements regarding the price and market liquidity of our ordinary shares; - statements as to our ability to retain our current suppliers and subcontractors; and - statements regarding our future performance, sales, gross margins, expenses (including stock-based compensation expenses) and cost of revenues.